Spay & Neuter

 Signup Procedures & Cat Eligibility

-- Please come into the Portage APL to pay (cash, check, Visa, MasterCard, American Express) and submit paperwork ahead of time to secure your appointment.
+- Please come to the Portage APL, in person, to pay (cash, check, Visa, MasterCard, American Express) and submit paperwork ahead of time to secure your appointment.

 - We cannot accept walk-ins on surgery dates.
 These clinics fill up very fast.
 Please call to find out availability.
 (Please note that MASH dates may change or be cancelled at any time.)